Moventes/bruit.io/README.md

 The `CUSTOM_ELEMENTS_SCHEMA` needs to be included in any module that uses bruit.io.

-### Calling defineCustomElements
+### Calling defineBruitElements

 bruit.io component includes a function used to load itself in the application window object.
-That function is called `defineCustomElements()` and needs to be executed once during the bootstrapping of your application.
+That function is called `defineBruitElements()` and needs to be executed once during the bootstrapping of your application.
 One convenient place to add it is in the `main.ts` file as follows:

 ```ts
 import { enableProdMode } from '@angular/core';